lamps-wg/kyber-certificates/draft-ietf-lamps-kyber-certificates.md

 level.
 The parameters field of the AlgorithmIdentifier for the ML-KEM public key MUST be absent.

-When any of the ML-KEM AlgorithmIdentifiers appear in the SubjectPublicKeyInfo field of an X.509 certificate, the key usage certificate extension MUST only contain keyEncipherment
-{{Section 4.2.1.3 of RFC5280}}.

 ~~~
   nistAlgorithms OBJECT IDENTIFIER ::= { joint-iso-ccitt(2)
     country(16) us(840) organization(1) gov(101) csor(3)